zjshi/gt-pro/README.md

 ### Step-by-step example: A Mini test case:

-If not sure where to start, we suggest using a simple walk-through of [this mini test case] (ExampleTutorial.md) from the beginning to end to get familiar with GT-Pro.
+If not sure where to start, we suggest using a simple walk-through of [this mini test case](ExampleTutorial.md) from the beginning to end to get familiar with GT-Pro.

 ### Other downloading information